 Exmouth is a resort with lots of sandy beach and boats.
 The Exe estuary is full of yachts and has one of Devon's prettiest villages, Lympstone, beside it.
 A shore of mainly pebbles keeps the area comparatively quiet, though the coast is attractive with white and red cliffs, pleasant, civilised towns like Sidmouth and Budleigh Salterton and villages like Beer and Branscombe.
 Its inland villages tend to be pretty: Broadhembury is special - and the view from Hembury Hill (fort) is sensational.
 Hardly anyone seems to visit the lovely Blackdown Hills - big beech woods, smart fields with thoroughbred horses - on its northern border.
 You can have flying lessons at Dunkeswell aerodrome and there is an excellent (flat) cycle track, punctuated by pubs, from Exeter beside the Exe estuary to the sea.
 The whole east Devon coast is called a 'World Heritage Coastline'.

 Hawkchurch: where Dorset meets Devon, a village of roses - in 1894 the pioneer rose-growing rector planted roses around every door.
-Pretty little village with fine church, good food pub and friendly atmosphere.
-The 'Jurassic Coast' (cliffs full of fossils) and Lyme Regis, 7 miles; Axminster (small town), 4.
+Pretty little village with fine church, good food pub, shop and friendly atmosphere.
+The 'Jurassic Coast' (cliffs full of fossils) at Lyme Regis, 7 miles; Axminster (small town), 4.